hankster/Neckerworld/client/README.md

 This program uses the family of predators and the collection of resources to refresh the playing field.
 It works remotely, through the messaging system to communicate with the server.

+### nwview.py

+A utility which allows the server playing field to be viewed remotely.